Do Riemannian Submersions Preserve Positive Intermediate Ricci Curvature?: Analysis on the Total Space

 provided $\delta <1$.
 So

 provided we choose $\delta < \frac{\epsilon}{4K}$, which completes the proof of (\ref{change-in-grad-is-small}).

 To prove (\ref{change-in-covariant-is-small}) we write

-Now suppose that $X$ and $Y$ are coordinate fields for $\cal U$.
-Since $\cal U$ satisfies \eqref{extended chart} and there are only a finite number of possible $X$ and $Y$, the Kozul formula together with Proposition \ref{two norms prop} and (\ref{change-in-g-is-small}) gives us that
+Now suppose that $X$ and $Y$ are coordinate fields for $\cal A$.
+Since $\cal A$ satisfies \eqref{extended chart} and there are only a finite number of possible $X$ and $Y$, the Koszul formula together with Proposition \ref{two norms prop} and (\ref{change-in-g-is-small}) gives us that

 and

 provided $\delta$ is sufficiently small.
 Combining \eqref{tri ineq}, \eqref{1st term}, and \eqref{2nd term} with \eqref{compactness} gives us (\ref{change-in-covariant-is-small}).

 To prove \eqref{change-in-hessian-is-small} we note that